-The Fund is a lessor for a noncancellable lease of 899 acres of real property to be used for mixed agricultural use to include cattle grazing.
+The Fund is a lessor for a noncancellable lease of 899 acres of real property to be used for mixed agricultural use including cattle grazing.
 The lease has termination options that the lessee may unilaterally exercise by giving an appropriate period of notice to the Fund.
+The lease was terminated on October 31, 2024.